ionutcodreanu/statsd-notifier/README.md

 # statsd-notifier
-Jenkins plugin to be able to send total number of warnings from Checkstyle and PMD plugins to StatsD as gauges
+Jenkins plugin to be able to send total number of warnings from Checkstyle, PMD and JUnit plugins to StatsD as gauges